 What Is a LAPS PSO Safe Table Session?

 Available exclusively to LAPS PSO members, safe tables provide a forum for LAPS PSO members to network and exchange best practices and discuss patient safety and quality experiences in an open, uninhibited and legally-protected environment.
 Most importantly, safe table sessions help build a strong and supportive quality care community where collective learning is valued and collegial relationships are supported and encouraged.
 These sessions are legally-protected under the Patient Safety and Quality Improvement Act of 2005, which allow healthcare providers to convene and have open dialogue about patient safety and quality issues.
 Because this is an entirely protected forum, all attendees will be required to sign a confidentiality agreement upon arrival at the meeting (provided at the registration table).
 All information shared will remain confidential and privileged.

-SEMINAR REGISTRATION: Log in online to register.
+Log in online to register.
 VISA, Master Card, Discover or American Express are accepted.
 Email confirmations will be sent to all registrants who list an accurate email address.

-CANCELLATION POLICY: Cancellations received in writing up to one week prior to a scheduled event will be charged a cancellation fee of $40 (per person, per event).
+Cancellations received in writing up to one week prior to a scheduled event will be charged a cancellation fee of $40 (per person, per event).
 Registrants who are unable to attend an LHA educational event are permitted to, and encouraged to send a substitute without incurring a cancellation fee.
 Please send written notice of any substitutions prior to the scheduled event.
 Cancellations received less than one week prior to the scheduled event, or individuals who fail to attend will result in a non-refundable registration fee.

-AMERICANS WITH DISABILITIES ACT: The LHA will make every effort to provide reasonable accommodations for physically-challenged participants who require special services.
+The LHA will make every effort to provide reasonable accommodations for physically-challenged attendees who require special services.
 When registering, please attach a written description of needs to the application.